tommicarraro/Mac-like-automatic-brightness-KDE/README.md

 ## TODO:

 [] Automatically get refresh rate of display
-[] Optimize the code for fast change: the brightness change is too slow [] Keyboard backlight: improve the transition like for the screen [] Keyboard backlight: automatically get paths and variables [] Add support for other desktop environments
+[] Optimize the code for fast change: the brightness change is too slow, too many subshells [] Keyboard backlight: improve the transition like for the screen [] Keyboard backlight: automatically get paths and variables [] Add support for other desktop environments